Arthur M. Sackler Gallery: Outreach

 The Sackler has hosted a variety of celebrations and ongoing events revolving around Asian art and culture.
 In 1989, the Gallery hosted its first series of events, a two-month-long celebration of Persian art and culture sponsored in collaboration with the Foundation for Iranian Studies.
 Musician Dariush Dolat-shahi performed and workshops, lectures and other performances took place.
 Events often coincide with the theme of exhibitions.
 In 2011, Azar Nafisi and Dick Davis discussed the role of women in the Shahnameh in conjunction with an exhibition on the 1,000-year-old Persian poem.

 Initiatives

 Together, alongside the Freer and the Metropolitan Center for Far Eastern Studies of Kyoto, the Sackler created the Shimada Prize.
 The biannual $10,000 prize awards scholars of East Asian art.
 In 2011, the Sackler and the Freer received a major gift from donor Jahangir Amuzegar.
 The gift created two endowments, one for a yearly celebration of the Persian holiday of Nowruz and another to build a collection of and celebrate contemporary Iranian art.
 It was the largest Persian focused gift to be given to the Sackler and Freer and one of the largest Asian art donations ever given to the Smithsonian.

+Controversy over name

+Beginning in 2018, the Arthur M. Sackler Gallery became the site of protests related to the Sackler family’s association with Purdue Pharma and the opioid epidemic in the United States, with demonstrators calling for the removal of the Sackler name from the museum.
+In December 2019, the Smithsonian Institution announced that the Freer Gallery of Art and the Arthur M. Sackler Gallery would operate under the shared institutional name National Museum of Asian Art, while retaining their individual gallery names.
+Reporting on the rebranding stated that donor agreements limited the Smithsonian’s ability to remove the Sackler name entirely, resulting in reduced prominence of the name in branding and public-facing materials rather than a formal renaming of the gallery.